Steven-Alicea/ETLA-Financial-Statements/README.md

 The intended purpose of this project is to assist in gathering, reporting, and visualizing historical financial transaction data.

 ## Dependencies
-This project relies on the following package:
+This project relies on the following packages:
 * pandas (version 2.3.3)
 * matplotlib (version 3.10.7)
 * seaborn (version 0.13.2)

+This project relies on the [Tabula](https://tabula.technology/) application for custom data extraction of bank and billing statements.

 ## Version History
 * 0.1 (Initial Release)